-In May 2012, Newmont decided to seek the expansion of mine life to 2052 by combining the north and south Wandoo open pits.
-It also plans to expand the waste rock facility to two billion metric tons.
+Newmont decided to seek to expand the mine life by combining the north and south Wandoo open pits in May 2012.
+It also plans to expand the waste rock facility to two billion metric tonnes.

 The BGM is located within the Saddleback greenstone belt (SGB), a fault-bounded sliver of Archaean volcanic and shallow level intrusive rocks, surrounded by granitic and gneissic rocks.

-Built on the footprint of the original Boddington gold mine, the operation involves open cut mining from two large pits and is expected to produce an average 850,000oz of gold and 30,000t of copper a year for more than 20 years.
+Built on the footprint of the original BGM, the operation involves open-cut mining from two large pits and is expected to produce an average of 850,000oz of gold and 30,000tpa of copper for more than 20 years.

 Processing at Western Australia’s copper and gold deposit

-Copper and gold containing ore is crushed to a coarse size before the ore is sent to the treatment plant via a conveyor.
+The processing plant has a nominal capacity of approximately 40Mt of ore a year.
+Ore containing copper and gold is crushed to a coarse size before the ore is sent to the treatment plant via a conveyor.
 At the treatment plant, the ore is crushed further and ground finely to slurry.
-The ore is initially processed by flotation, which produces copper / gold concentrate with about 18% copper.
+The ore is initially processed by flotation, which produces copper / gold concentrate with between 15% and 20% copper.

-The processing equipment used at the mine includes two 60X113 primary crushers, five MP 1000 secondary crushers, four high pressure grinding rolls and four ball mills.
+The milling plant includes a three-stage crushing facility comprising two 60X113 primary crushers, six secondary crushers, four high-pressure grinding rolls (HPGR) and four ball mills.

 In February 2011, Boltstress Ultrasonics Service completed ultrasonic monitoring and torque tightening of the structural fasteners at the ball mills in the mine.